 Please continue reading our visual, step-by-step guide on everything you need to know about keeping different computers synced in OneNote.

-Create a shared folder
+Create a shared folder to keep computers in sync

 The standard way of syncing a OneNote notebook is to upload it to OneDrive and share it with other people from there.
 However, if you want to share an offline copy on a local network, you must first create a shared folder.